EdddieN/machinon_client/INSTALL_FULL.md

 # Installing Machinon - The complete guide

 This guide merges the three guides for rpi-setup, machinon_client and agent_machinon packages.

 ### Install Raspbian

+NOOBS is a very simple way to create an SD with Raspberry linux image from any OS (windows, osx, etc...) as it only implies downloading a zip file and unzipping it into a fresh formatted SD card.
+However, if you plan to clone your SD card after you finish this installation (using `dd` or any other SD cloning software), to put it into multiple Raspberries, creating a traditional Raspbian image card is recommended.

+#### Using Noobs

 1. Download NOOBS installer from https://www.raspberrypi.org/downloads/noobs/